Clinton-Davis/focus_fitness/README.md

 This is for our users to connect with each other, write blogs about how they are enjoying one of our Focus Products or how a Membership program is working for them.
 If they have a question or comments on how to do anything they will be answered by our Focus Trainers in this category.
 By leaving comments on their blog post.

   - **Covid-19**
 In this category, we will take about everything COVID and gym-related, its managing training in lockdowns and gym hygiene.

   - **Dieting**
 All blog post that are diet-related, tips tricks and pitfalls

   - **Endurance**
 All blogs that focus on the endurance training side of thing, Running, Cycling, Swimming Strength Training
 This is a post the have to do with Resistance training, bodybuilding, techniques tips, tricks and pitfalls

+  - **Strength Training**
+All blogs that have to do with resistance training, bodybuilding, techniques, tips, tricks and pitfalls
   - **Recovery**
 All blogs to do with the recovery side of the gym.
 Sleep, post-gym products, tips, tricks and pitfalls.

 - **Blogs**
 This is where all the other blogs live.
 All blog borders are colour coded as per there category, to make it easer to see what category a blog is at a glance.
+They are ordered, newest to oldest.

 - **Members Blogs**
 Underneath the Category selection box is the Members blogs, a list of all the user member’s blogs shows up here.

 <details>
 <summary>Blog List Wireframes (Click for image)</summary>